mikey-no/cert_tool/README.md

 > You could then use these certificates and keys within a TLS terminating proxy in front of your application without
 > wondering if the certificates are even working or not. :relieved:

-> You would have to trust the certificates authority and for the use in a lab context then that should be fine.
+> You would have to trust the certificates authority!!
+For use in a lab context then that should be fine.

 ## Overview of how it works